Migrate a Sitefinity CMS project

 Existing Sitefinity CMS projects, hosted on-premises can be migrated to Sitefinity Cloud.
 To do this, you must complete the following steps:

-You must first upgrade the project to the latest officially supported version of Sitefinity CMS.
+You must first upgrade your project to the latest supported Sitefinity CMS version.

 For more information about upgrading Sitefinity CMS, see Upgrade procedure.